njwatkin/Project1_Revised_EVPerfandConsExp/README_Final.md

 Sources:

 ####Data Source:
-The primary dataset used for the explorations was the US Environmental Protection Agency's (EPA's) *Automotive Trends Data*.
+The primary dataset used for the explorations of EV attributes was the US Environmental Protection Agency's (EPA's) *Automotive Trends Data*.
 The link to the complete dataset and supporting material follow: https://www.epa.gov/automotive-trends/explore-automotive-trends-data

-The complete dataset can be filtered for specific variables, though this can be challenging and seemed dependent on the browser used with *internet explorer* proving more effective.
+The dataset can be filtered for specific variables, though this can be challenging and seemed dependent on the browser used with *internet explorer* proving most effective.

-These are specific quotes from the EPA that characterize the dataset:
+**These are specific quotes from the EPA about the dataset**:
-“The Trends database includes all new light-duty vehicles in the United States.”
+*“The Trends database includes all new light-duty vehicles in the United States.”*

-“The Trends database has been maintained by EPA since 1975 and is updated annually to include the most up to date data available for all model years.”
+*“The Trends database has been maintained by EPA since 1975 and is updated annually to include the most up to date data available for all model years.”*

-“All data are based on production volumes delivered for sale in the U.S. by model year, and may vary from publicized data based on calendar year sales.”
+*“All data are based on production volumes delivered for sale in the U.S. by model year, and may vary from publicized data based on calendar year sales.”*

 #####*Licensure and Credits*:
 This dataset is open access.